iokinpardo/InteractiveAvatarNextJSDemo/README.md

 ## Modifying the avatar in a Recall bot configuration

 The Next.js entry page still reads both `systemPrompt` and `avatarId` (or `avatar_id`) from the query string, trims them, and hands the values to the `InteractiveAvatar` component before it renders the session.
-When `narrationMode=webhook`, `systemPrompt` is intentionally ignored while `avatarId` continues to steer which persona boots; with `narrationMode=llm` the trimmed prompt is forwarded to the Streaming Avatar SDK as the knowledge base.
+When `narrationMode=webhook`, `systemPrompt` is intentionally ignored while `avatarId` continues to steer which persona boots; with `narrationMode=conversational` the trimmed prompt is forwarded to the Streaming Avatar SDK as the knowledge base.

-Inside `createDefaultConfig`, the selected ID is applied to the `avatarName` field (falling back to `Ann_Therapist_public` when no override is provided) and the knowledge base is only attached when the LLM narration mode is active.
+Inside `createDefaultConfig`, the selected ID is applied to the `avatarName` field (falling back to `Ann_Therapist_public` when no override is provided) and the knowledge base is only attached when the conversational narration mode is active.

 To change the avatar for your Recall configuration you can update the URL to something like: